sounddrill31/linoffice/README.md

 You will need an Office 2024 license key or Office 365 subscription to use Office.
 During the first 5 days after installation, you can use Office without activation by clicking on "I have a product key" and then on the "X" of the window where you are supposed to enter your product key.

 The Microsoft Activation Scripts will also work if you have trouble with activation - just run `./linoffice.sh manual powershell.exe` from the script's directory to open a Powershell window where you can then paste the command for MAS.
-You can also use MAS to extend Windows 10 updates until 2028.

 ### Window management